When Models Outthink Their Safety: Unveiling and Mitigating Self-Jailbreak in Large Reasoning Models: Additional Experimental Results

 \paragraph{Model Scale} The 32B model consistently outperforms the 8B model across safety and clustering metrics.
 It exhibits a higher \textbf{Safety Distance} in all settings (Base, SafR, SafB), indicating better separation from harmful content.
 Its \textbf{Silhouette Score} at the Base stage (0.140) also exceeds that of the 8B model (0.120), reflecting a more structured internal representation.

-\paragraph{Fine-Tuning Methods} Both Safety Recomposition (SafR) and Safety Backtrack (SafB) fine-tuning strategies contribute to enhanced model safety, as evidenced by the centroid shifts observed in Figure~\ref{fig:8B-PCA} and Figure~\ref{fig:14B-PCA}, and further quantified by the increase in Safety Distance (e.g., for the 8B model: from 20.05 to 25.68 after SafR).
-Notably, SafR yields consistently superior clustering performance, with higher Silhouette Scores than SafB across both model sizes.
-This suggests that SafR not only improves safety alignment but also leads to more coherent and well-separated internal representations.
+\paragraph{Fine-Tuning Methods} Both Safety Recomposition (SafR) and Safety Backtrack (SafB) substantially improve model safety, as reflected by the centroid shifts in Figure~\ref{fig:8B-PCA} and Figure~\ref{fig:14B-PCA} and by the corresponding increases in Safety Distance reported in Table~\ref{tab:safety_distance}.
+SafB reliably pushes the harmful cluster farther from the decision boundary while keeping the reasoning cluster relatively stable, indicating a balanced improvement in safety with limited impact on reasoning.